hl037/tempiny/README.md

     Item number 1
     Item number 2

-Any python cexpression is allowed.
+Any python expression is allowed.

-Once again, you sould only execute trusted templates.
+Once again, you should only execute trusted templates.

 # API